NikhilNarayana/Melee-YouTube-Uploader/README.md

 3. Once the project is created, select the project.
 4. Hit the `Enable APIs and Services` button and enable the YouTube Data API V3 and the Google Sheets API.
 5. Once the APIs are enabled it will tell you to create credentials and there will be a button to press.
-6. Follow the steps laid out in the credential creation wizard and make sure to select `Other UI` for `Where will you be calling the API from?` and `User Data` for `What data will you be accessing?`.
+6. Google will ask you to setup an Oauth consent screen.
+Set the consent screen to internal and then only add an application name.
+Hit save to exit that page and then click `Credentials` on the left tab.
+7. Hit `Create Credentials` -> `OAuth client ID`, select other from the options given, and then type any name you want.
+Hit save.
+8. Select the name of your new credentials in the `OAuth 2.0 Client IDs` section.
+Then select `Download JSON` at the top.
-7. Once you have downloaded your credentails remember to rename them `client_secrets.json` (if you don't see the `.json` when renaming the file just use `client_secrets`) and put the file in `C:\Users\[Your Username]\` or, if you are on macOS or Unix, whatever `echo ~` returns in terminal. macOS users can also just do `open ~` to open a Finder window at that directory.
+9. Once you have downloaded your credentails remember to rename them `client_secrets.json` (if you don't see the `.json` when renaming the file just use `client_secrets`) and put the file in `C:\Users\[Your Username]\` or, if you are on macOS or Unix, whatever `echo ~` returns in terminal. macOS users can also just do `open ~` to open a Finder window at that directory.
-8. If you already created YouTube Account credentials for the program, open the program and select `Settings -> Remove YouTube Credentials`
+10. If you already created YouTube Account credentials for the program, open the program and select `Settings -> Remove YouTube Credentials`

 ### Additional Setup Options
 #### Windows